StellarSand/privacy-settings/Privacy Settings/Windows-11.md

 ## System

 #### Notifications
-- Offer suggestions on how I can set up my device: Off
+- Additional settings >
+  - Suggest ways to get the most out of Windows and finish setting up this device: Off
-- Get tips and suggestions when I use Windows: Off
+  - Get tips and suggestions when using Windows: Off

+#### Nearby sharing
+- Off (Enable this only when needed.
+Remember to turn it off when no longer required.)

 #### Remote Desktop
 **This feature is not available in Home editions**